intelligence38000/android-docs/src/pages/maps/overview/gestures.md

 Mutually-exclusive gestures are possible thanks to the `AndroidGestureManager` class, which serves as a single entry point to all gesture detectors.

 This means that you can pass a list of `GestureType` sets.
-Whenever a gesture is detected, it will check whether there are any `ProgressiveGesture`s currently started that are contained within the same set.
+Whenever a gesture is detected, it will check whether there are any `ProgressiveGesture`s started that are contained within the same set.
 If there aren't any, the listener for our detected gesture will not be notified.

 You can pass mutually exclusive gesture sets in a constructor of `AndroidGestureManager` or with `AndroidGestureManager#setMutuallyExclusiveGestures()`.